qg-cpt-marseille/sl2cfoam-next/README.md

 You should have received a copy of the GNU Lesser General Public License along with SL2CFOAM-NEXT.
 If not, see <http://www.gnu.org/licenses/>.

-If you use the library you should cite the following paper: "Francesco Gozzini, *A high-performance code for EPRL spin foam amplitudes*, Class.
+If you use the library, cite the following paper: "Francesco Gozzini, *A high-performance code for EPRL spin foam amplitudes*, Class.
 Quantum Grav.
 38, 225010, doi:10.1088/1361-6382/ac2b0b."